The Orkney chair is so much more than just a piece of furniture. It tells the story of people, place and time.

 About the Orkney Chair

-It was first created many generations ago when Orcadian farmers built them for their crofts.
-Although there is little official documentation on the origin of the Orkney Chair, the oldest surviving examples of them are chairs made entirely from straw.
+The Orkney Chair was first created many generations ago when Orcadian farmers built them for their crofts, although there is little official documentation on the origin of the Orkney Chair as they were originally made out of necessity rather than for sale.
+It wasn’t until the 1870s when a local carpenter called David Kirkness standardised the design of the chair and started producing them to sell.
+You can find examples of David Kirkness’s work at the Victoria & Albert Museum in Dundee and London where Kevin’s work can also be admired.
+The oldest surviving examples of original chairs are examples made almost entirely from straw.
 It is thought the design began like this and changed through time into a chair with a wooden base and straw back such as the fan back Orkney chair.
-Over time, the design evolved again in to the style of chair most commonly associated as an Orkney chair today; a chair consisting of a wooden base with built in wooden uprights to support the stitched in back, along with arms and their uprights.
+Over time, the design evolved again in to the style of chair most commonly associated as an Orkney chair today; a chair consisting of a wooden base with attached wooden uprights to support the stitched in back, along with arms and their uprights.

-Earlier Orkney Chairs had much shorter legs allowing the user to sit much lower to the ground - this was to avoid the sooty air from the peat fires which were common in Orkney crofts.
+Earlier Orkney Chairs were made from reclaimed timer and had much shorter legs allowing the user to sit much lower to the ground - this was to avoid the sooty air from the peat fires which were common in Orkney crofts.
 The high, straw back was designed to help protect from drafts and also for added comfort.
-A hood or a drawer was often added to the design and the drawer was used for storage.
+A hood or a drawer was often added to the design and the drawer was used for storage while the hood prevented drips from the sooty roof landing on the sitters head.
 Of course, in the earlier days, high quality timbers such as oak or elm were scarce, particularly in Orkney.
 Due to the rugged, coarse weather and plentiful Orkney shores, there was no shortage of driftwood washed up and this is what they would commonly use to construct their chairs and of course, they could grow their own oat straw for the chair back.
+The Orkney chair shows the resourcefulness of Orkney crofters and how they combined readily available materials from the Orkney landscape to make a piece of beautiful and functional furniture that has been loved and admired for generations.